IBM/CAST/docs/source/cast-big-data/elasticsearch.rst

 Tuning Elasticsearch
 --------------------

-The process of tuning and configuring Elasticsearch is incredibly dependendent on the volume and type of data ingested the Big Data Store.
+The process of tuning and configuring Elasticsearch is incredibly dependent on the volume and type of data ingested the Big Data Store.
 Due to the nuance of this process it is **STRONGLY** recommended that the system administrator familiarize themselves with `Configuring Elasticsearch`_.